Bird's Eye View Based Pretrained World model for Visual Navigation: Discussion and Future work

 In this paper we proposed a robust navigation system that is trained entirely in a simulator and frozen when deployed.
-We learn compact embeddings of an RGB image for Visual Navigation that are aligned with those of corresponding BEV images.
-By decoupling the perception model from the control model, we get an added advantage of being able to deploy the model onto a future robot with unknown dynamics.
-This approach also allows us to pretrain the perception and the memory model using offline datasets.
-Lastly, we release software and models for efficient training and deployment of the model onto a real world robot.
+We learn compact embeddings of an RGB image for Visual Navigation that are aligned with temporally closer representations and reconstruct corresponding BEV images.
+By decoupling the perception model from the control model, we get the added advantage of being able to pretrain the encoder using a set of observation sequences irrespective of the robot dynamics.
+Our system also consists of a memory module that enhances the robustness of the navigation system and is trained on an offline dataset from the simulator.
+Although our experiments in this paper are limited to data obtained through the simulator, one of the primary advantages of our methods is the ability to use additional simulator/real-world FPV-BEV datasets by aggregating with the current dataset.